CanonicalLtd/maas-docs/en/intro-new.md

 + Network configuration is not yet supported.
 MAAS 2.5.0 provides basic networking configuration: static IP addresses on non-VLAN or bonded interfaces.
 Future versions of MAAS will support NIC teaming and VLANs.
-+ Post-installation is not available over preseeds, for example `curtin_userdata`.
++ Post-installation is not available over preseeds, for example:
+  `curtin_userdata`.
 Users can customize images they create to deploy with MAAS.

 !!!
 Note: